barryclark/jekyll-now/_posts/2023-03-03-rust-dyn-trait-objects-fat-pointers.md

 # Inspiration and Motivation

-This post was inspired by the [similarly titled video](https://www.youtube.com/watch?v=HClSfuT2bFA) on the always entertaining and instructive [Creel](https://www.youtube.com/@WhatsACreel) YouTube channel.
+This post was inspired by [this brilliantly titled video](https://www.youtube.com/watch?v=HClSfuT2bFA) on the always entertaining and instructive [Creel](https://www.youtube.com/@WhatsACreel) YouTube channel.
 In that video, the author shows how dynamic dispatch with inheritance works in C++ and how we can break it in interesting ways.
 We are going to take a look at how a similar